nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The command history is empty.
+The command history is empty.<br>
     Use case ends.

 ### Use case: UC09 - Clear command history